-I then talked to the abovementioned girl, who wanted to join my friend group, about how we didn't really want her as part of the group, and was confused when she decided that meant she and I were no longer friends.
-Then one of my other friends told us about her shocking escapades with a boy a year older than us.
+There was a very beautiful sunrise, which I described in detail in my diary.
+I was annoyed at a girl in choir, decided P.E. was okay when we were doing dance, and hated social studies and math.
+At lunch, I talked to the abovementioned girl, who wanted to join my friend group, about how we didn't really want her around all the time, and was confused when she decided that meant she and I were no longer friends.
+At a later recess, one of my other friends told us about her shocking escapades with a boy a year older than us.

 No September 20th entry in 2006.